 I was thinking about those days when we lived in Ohio, and how we would drive back to New Jersey during the summers and winters to visit Grandparents and Aunts and Uncles and cousins and friends.
 On one trip, we stopped halfway in Pennsylvania to visit one of my father’s potential clients at an old toy factory.

 He went inside the plant and talked with them for what seemed like hours at the time.
 When he came out, and we resumed our journey to New Jersey, he told us that they had told him of their plans for a new toy, and wanted to know if one of the industrial machines his company made could help them manufacture one of the parts for the toy.
 He suggested to them that they make the whole toy using one of his machines (or at least most of it), and they listened.

 A few weeks before Christmas that year, a big delivery truck pulled up to our house, and a huge box was unloaded and delivered to our door.
 Inside was a thank you consisting of almost every toy that Pennsylvania company we had visited had made.

-The Big Wheel went on to become one of the most popular toys in the United States for more than a decade.
+The Big Wheel became one of the most popular toys in the United States for more than a decade.
 It wouldn’t have been the same if only the tires were made out of plastic.

-There can be a value to listening, to being aware of cultural and personal differences in communication styles, to taking feedback from potential customers and vendors and others.
-That value can mean innovation in business, or in making the new kid feel welcome in the neighborhood.
+There can be a value to listening, to being aware of cultural and personal differences in communication styles, to taking feedback from potential customers and vendors, and others.
+That value can mean innovation in business, or make the new kid feel welcome in the neighborhood.

 Are you listening?